minvws/nl-rdo-max/docs/setup.md

 ## Contributions

-When contributing to inge6 a few Make commands should be considered to make sure linting, type-checking (MyPy) and tests are still valid:
+When contributing to MAX, a few `make` commands should be considered to make sure linting, type-checking (MyPy) and tests are still valid:

 - `make lint`, check linting using pylint.
 - `make check-type`, check that typing is done correctly.